Tomoscorbin/ETL-framework/README.md

 ### 7. Software Engineering Standards
 Structured configuration (settings.py), enum-managed constants (enums.py), and centralized logging (logger.py) enforce maintainability and readability.
 Abstractions like DeltaTable and DeltaWriter isolate complexity and support reusable logic across pipelines.

+*Note: This project is an evolving demo framework.
+Some elements are partially implemented or stubbed for demonstration purposes.*